JRCSTU/CO2MPAS-TA/README.rst

 (i.e. *Linux* or the *all-in-one* archive), AND
 IF you have familiarity with previous releases, THEN you can immediately start working with the following *bash* commands;
-otherwise follow the detailed instructions under sections :ref:`install` and :ref:`usage`.
+otherwise follow the detailed instructions under sections :ref:`co2mpas-install` and :ref:`co2mpas-usage`.

 .. code-block:: console